Bohdanvakh/test_task_github_api/README.md

 1. Open a browser

-2. Past https://testtaskgithubapi-b3bf79670448.herokuapp.com/graphiql in serach field
+2. Past https://testtaskgithubapi-b3bf79670448.herokuapp.com/graphiql in serach field (⚠️ this link is not active any)

 3. Enter `query {getGithubData(githubLogin: "githubLogin")}` where `githubLogin` is your github login